jeffaburt/test-bench/README.md

 # About
 ===

-This is a simple Rails 3.1 app that uses [parse_resource](http://github.com/adelevie/parse_resource) for model persistence and includes a simple auth system that's based on this [Railscast](http://asciicasts.com/episodes/250-authentication-from-scratch).
+This is a simple Rails 3.1 app that uses [Parse Rails Boiler Plate](https://github.com/adelevie/parse-rails-boilerplate).

 # Installation
 ===